 Alternatively, ask at the Office for a paper version.
-The Designated Person with overall responsibility for Child Protection is Mrs K Edmenson (Head Teacher).
-In the event that Mrs Edmenson is not in school, the following staff have received

-Designated Person Training and will respond to your concern:
+The Designated Safeguarding Lead with overall responsibility for Child Protection is Mrs K Edmenson (Head Teacher).
+In the event that Mrs Edmenson is not in school, the following staff have received Designated Safeguarding Training and will respond to concerns:

-Mr Kirby-Bowstead : Deputy Head Teacher
+- Mr Kirby-Bowstead : Deputy Head Teacher

-Mrs Knox : Upper Key Stage 2 Leader
+- Mrs Knox : Upper Key Stage 2 Leader

-Mrs Padgett : Key Stage 1 Leader
+- Mrs Padgett : Key Stage 1 Leader

-• Mrs Purvis : Early Years Leader
+- Miss Norlund: Early Years Leader

-• Mrs Harrison : Family Liaison Officer
+- Mrs Harrison : Family Liaison Officer

-Miss Lovatt : SENDCo and HNB teacher
+- Miss Lovatt : SENDCo and HNB teacher

-A member of the Governing Body, Mrs Walker, takes a special interest in the provision for pupils with SEND, although the Governing Body as a whole has overall responsibility.

-The Head Teacher, Mrs Edmenson, is responsible for managing the allocation of funds relating to 'Pupil Premium' and 'Looked After Children'.
+The Head Teacher, Mrs Edmenson, is responsible for managing the allocation of funds relating to 'Pupil Premium' and 'Looked After Children', in consultation with the Local Governing Board, part of the Lingfield Education Trust.